comworkio/comwork-cloud-wiki/sizing_pricing.md

 [^1]: for the customers based in EU, if it's not the case, you can reduce the estimmation by 20%.
 [^2]: for the customers based in EU, a French VAT of 20% will be applied.
+[^3]: the free plan is 1gb per backup and only 48h of retention.
+If you need more you can open ticket and we'll come back at you with a cost estimate (we'll basically charge you the same amount we're billed by the cloud provider).